Astros' 11-game winning streak ends, Nationals romp 13-6

 Hernandez hit an RBI single in the first and added a three-run homer into the Nationals bullpen in the third for a 4-0 lead.

+“I hit it pretty good,” Cruz said.
+“That pitch was a little bit off the plate also, so to be able to stay on it and hit it that hard is a good sign.”

+The Washington slugger has hit safely in seven-of-his-past eight games to raise his average to .200.

-Franco hit a two-runner homer in the fifth and Washington added four more runs in the sixth.
+Franco hit a two-runner homer in the fifth and added an RBI double as part of a four-run sixth.

 TRAINER’S ROOM

 Astros: 2B Jose Altuve, lifted for a defensive replacement in the ninth inning Friday for precautionary reasons after he slipped on the grass earlier in the game, was given a planned day off. … SS Jeremy Peña missed his second game since leaving a game Thursday at Minnesota with a knee injury.
-Baker said Peña could play on Sunday.
+Baker said Altuve and Peña will play on Sunday.

 Nationals: RHP Stephen Strasburg (recovery from thoracic outlet surgery) and RHP Joe Ross (right elbow bone spur removal) each threw two-inning simulated games Friday in Florida.
 Manager Dave Martinez said Both will go on a five-day routine until they work up to 90 pitches.